Run a Bot

 a specific Workspace.

-Global information is also visible on the workflow identification card, such as its name, a brief description of its purpose (when provided by the user or the developer), and the last calculation (or Job) that was launched with this workflow.
+Global information is also visible on the workflow identification card, such as its name, a brief description of its purpose (when provided by the user or the developer), and the last task that was launched with this workflow.

-Several options are available when the workflow has been identified on the Bot Store page.
+Several options are available when the workflow has been identified on the Workflows page.
 According to the following picture, four main options provide access to several functionalities:

-1 - Click on the workflow's name: This opens a page to run, start, edit, share, report an issue, delete, export the workflow, or change its description, name, or documentation.
-A summary of the last calculations (Jobs) launched by the user with this workflow is also provided.
+Click on the workflow's name or description: browse to the workflow's details page.
+You can run, edit, share, delete or export the workflow.
+Additionally, you can change its description, name or documentation.
+A summary of the last tasks launched by the user with this workflow is also provided.

 2. Provide input values to your workflow